|Graduate Studies | Admissions | Graduate Office | Assistantships|

 It is important for students to know that the CWU Graduate Office has a separate set of forms and procedures that must be filed according to quarterly graduation deadlines.
 There are several deadlines that impact the scheduling of final examinations, review of transcripts, and for fees that must be paid.
 Please become fully aware of the Grad Office's expectations and deadlines.

-University policies for Ethics, Health and Safety, and Compliance can be found at the Office Of The President's web site along with al relevant University polices and procedures.
+University policies for Ethics, Health and Safety, and Compliance can be found by clicking the links below.
 Policies and procedures for emergency preparedness, along with important information about CWU's Emergency Notification System, can be found in the Campus Police portion of the University web site. (the following links will open in a new window or a new tab)